JohannesKraggerud/Rooting/README.md

 This guide is released under the MIT License.
 See [LICENSE](LICENSE) for more details.

-## Contact

-If you have any questions or need further assistance, feel free to contact me at [email](mailto:your-email@example.com).

 ## Glossary

 - **Rooting**: The process of gaining privileged control (known as root access) over various Android subsystems.